openfoodfoundation/openfoodnetwork/README.md

 ### Get it running

-For those new to Rails, the following tutorial will help get you up to speed with configuring a Rails environment: http://guides.rubyonrails.org/getting_started.html .
+For those new to Rails, the following tutorial will help get you up to speed with configuring a Rails environment: http://guides.rubyonrails.org/getting_started.html.
+If you run into any issues getting your local environment up and running, please consult the wiki for this repository.

 First, check your dependencies: Ensure that you have Ruby 2.1.5 installed: